-EMERGENCY MEDICAL FORM This form must be updated each year for each student in school through the registration process on line via RenWeb.
+EMERGENCY MEDICAL FORM This form must be updated each year for each student in school through the registration process on line via FACTS.
 This form contains emergency numbers where parents/guardians or responsible parties may be contacted in case of emergency.
 It also contains vital information regarding allergies or other information invaluable to medical personnel.
-These cards travel with children during field trips and are authorization for emergency medical treatment.
+These forms travel with children during field trips and are authorization for emergency medical treatment.

 FIRE DRILLS/TORNADO ALERT/EVACUATION Fire and tornado drills are conducted regularly throughout the school year in compliance with the State School Code.
 As part of our accreditation with the Michigan Association of Non-Public Schools, we are required to conduct six fire drills, two tornado drills, and two lock-down drills per year.
-In the event of an evacuation, students at Holy Angels will be evacuated to Central United Methodist Church, Central Grade School, St. Francis Church or Thirlby Field.
-Students at Immaculate Conception will be evacuated to either Bayview Weslyan Church or Willow Hill Elementary.
-Notification to the local media would be made so parents are aware of the evacuation site.